Poppy (1923 musical): Synopsis

-In the late 19th century, Prof. Eustace McGargle, a juggler and hustler who runs a traveling circus, adopts an orphan, Poppy.
+Prof. Eustace McGargle, a juggler and hustler who runs a traveling circus, adopts an orphan, Poppy.
 He teaches her to be a con artist.
 When the circus passes through a small town, Poppy meets a wealthy local boy, William.
 McGargle learns that Princess Vronski Mameluke Pasha Tubbs has a long-lost daughter, and he tries to pass Poppy off as the heiress.
 In the end she turns out to be the true heir and marries William.